 Best advice for baby

-This postpartum distortion requires long physiotherapist sessions to resolve it and for the most extreme cases, a therapy with an helmet for baby.
-Lucky us, there are preventive solutions that can be used during the first months of baby's life to avoid the plagiocephaly syndrom!
+Some cases of flat head can require long physiotherapy sessions to resolve, and in the most extreme cases, therapy with a helmet can be needed.
+However, there are several preventative solutions that can be used during the first few months of baby’s life to help avoid flat head occurring.

-The pedeatrician Meike Göhler recommends to use specific baby cushions and sleep positionners to avoid flat head such as the Lovenest Pillow that has been designed by a pedeatrician (read its interview to know more about the plagiocephaly syndrom).
+Paediatrician Meike Göhler recommends using specific baby cushions and supportive pillows to avoid flat head, such as the Lovenest Pillow.
+Lovenest was developed and patented by paediatrician Dr Maidenberg (read this interview with Dr Maidenberg to find out more about the Lovenest’s unique design here).

-Meike Gohler is a physiotherapist pedeatrician that gives advice in handling and a physiology coach for parents
+Meike Göhler is a physiotherapist-paediatrician and a physiology coach for parents.